 Frankly, though, finding this program was a matter of luck.
 A neighbor had happened to mention this program during a picnic many months before.
 Amazingly, during the 16 panic-filled hours when my daughter was admitted to the E.R. with a potentially-lethal blood alcohol level, I was able to remember the conversation and talk my daughter into attending.

-Six years later, as the number of drug overdose deaths climbs ever higher, finding the best treatment is still a matter of luck.
+Nine years later, as the number of drug overdose deaths climbs ever higher, finding the best treatment is still a matter of luck.
 But it doesn’t have to be.

 In fact, academic research has proven that providing clinicians with patient-reported data helps patients get better faster during treatment by identifying those who aren’t progressing well.
 And as the use of post-treatment outcomes research becomes widespread, we’ll be able to determine which types of treatment are most effective with different patient populations.

 If you share our passion and want to be a leader in using patient-reported data to improve behavioral health care, let’s join forces.
 Please call me or any member of our team at (800) 215-3201 or set up a time to chat.
 Thank you for all the hard work you do helping families and their loved ones!